m-j-andr/PIC-1-Demo/docs/0-docs.md

 Some great sportspeople: Carlos Alcaraz, Max Verstappen, Serena Williams
 ```

-Notice that the sportspeople are on the same lines as the word "sportspeople"
+Notice that the sportspeople are on the same lines as the word "sportspeople" thanks to `end = ' '`
-and that they are each separated by a comma and a space.
+and that they are each separated by a comma and a space thanks to `sep = ', '`.

 ## concept::comment